gsel9/delta-score/README.md

-# The Delta score -- Measuring the confidence and correctness in probability estimates
+# The Delta score: measuring the performance of probabilistic estimates

-TODO:
-* binary and multiclass scores? or just multiclass?
-* sample coverage
-* delta score plot with featuers to turn on and off
-* ipynb tutorial
-* link to pht paper and medium article(s)